TheesHengstermann/TheesHengstermann/README.md

 ### Hi there, i'm Thees! 👋🏼👨🏻‍💻
-I'm a Full Stack Web Developer from Germany.
+I'm a Full Stack Web Developer from Germany 🇩🇪

 - Currently: Front End Developer at Eventim
 - Previously: Full Stack Developer at Nordfrost